sdetweil/sm-uploadPics/README.md

     open the smart-mirror config panel
         http://machine_IP_address:8080
-        selct the gear on the top bar to get to the config screen scroll down to find UploadPics
+        select the gear on the top bar to get to the config screen scroll down to find UploadPics

     the config panel for sm-uploadPics displays two options

-    1.  the path to the plugin that displays the images for example backgroundImage/images
+    1.  the path to the plugin & folder that displays the images for example backgroundImage/images
-    2. the enable debug for additional messages during startup
+    2.  option to enable debug for additional messages during startup

  # LOCAL CSS OPTIONS